 “What does that mean?”
 I asked.

 “The Noble, Sacred Place,” he said, and he made me repeat the phrase in Arabic until I got it right.

 I spent the next four days walking the streets of the Old City of Jerusalem alone, visiting holy places jammed with pilgrims, even in rainy February.
 Moving at a snail’s pace, a large group of Filipino pilgrims carried an enormous wooden cross on their backs as they inched their way along the Via Dolorosa to the Church of the Holy Sepulchre.
 At the Wailing Wall, the Jewish faithful swayed as they intoned their prayers.
-I noticed that some worshippers were stuffing small pieces of paper into the crevices between the stones — prayers, I was told, inscribed with their intentions.
+Some worshippers stuffed small pieces of paper into the crevices between the stones, inscribed, I was told, with their intentions.
 Before I left the wall, I did too.